HOW MULTIPLE-PERSONALITY DISORDER RUINED MY MARRIAGE by guest @CiaraBallintyne

 But I don’t celebrate Valentine’s Day anymore.
 The forge turns iron into stronger steel, but it also leaves its scars.

 *Australian law makes it very hard to get divorced in the first 2 years of marriage, in case anyone was wondering.
+I was represented by these divorce lawyers Melbourne for those who asked.

 Ciara is a writer of high fantasy.
 She has been reading fantasy since she was 9 and writing it since she was 11.
-Born argumentative and recognising the long road to make money out of writing, Ciara wisely invested her natural inclinations in a career in law.
+Born argumentative and recognizing the long road to make money out of writing, Ciara wisely invested her natural inclinations in a career in law.

 http://www.facebook.com/CiaraBallintyne